Magento plugin

 • Cross-device Identity Resolution for Logged-in Visitors

-Correct configuration allows you to start deploying automation immediately, triggered campaigns, and web personalization that will help you grow your store's revenue.
+Correct configuration allows you to deploy automation immediately, triggered campaigns, and web personalization that will help you grow your store's revenue.

 The data feeds run an initial import when the plugin is activated and then near real-time updates.
 These run every 15 minutes by default.
 The imports include:

-Customer data feed - Customer profiles and attributes, as follows:
+Customer data feed are customer profiles and attributes, more specifically:

 • customer_id